Universal Hitchin moduli spaces: Universal -Higgs bundle moduli

 \subsection{K\"ahler fibration for the universal Higgs field}

-Consider the structure of K\"ahler fibration $\widehat{\boldsymbol{\omega}}_{\mathbf{I}}$ on $(\XXX,\mathbb{I}) \to \JJJ$ defined fibrewise by the symplectic structure $\omega_{\mathbf{I}} = \operatorname{Re}\Omega_{\mathbf{J}}$ on $\AAA\times \Omega^1(X,E_K(\liek))$.
+Consider the structure of K\"ahler fibration $\widehat{\boldsymbol{\omega}}_{\mathbf{I}}$ on $(\XXX,\mathbb{I}) \to \JJJ$ defined fibrewise by the symplectic structure $\omega_{\mathbf{I}} = \operatorname{Re}\Omega_{\mathbf{J}}$ on $\AAA\times \Omega^1(\Sigma,E_K(\liek))$.
 More explicitly,

-The aim of this section is to prove that such structure admits a K\"ahler Ehresmann connection compatible with Hitchin's equations \eqref{hitchin}.
-The situation here is opposite to that on Section \ref{ssec:potential}: the holomorphic fibration defined by $\mathbb{I}$ is non-trivial, whereas $\widehat{\boldsymbol{\omega}}_{\mathbf{I}}$ defines a trivial symplectic fibration, constant along $\XXX$.
+The aim of this section is to show that such a structure admits a K\"ahler Ehresmann connection compatible with Hitchin's equations \eqref{hitchin}.
+The situation here is opposite to that in Section \ref{ssec:potential}: the holomorphic fibration defined by $\mathbb{I}$ is non-trivial, whereas $\widehat{\boldsymbol{\omega}}_{\mathbf{I}}$ defines a trivial symplectic fibration, constant along $\XXX$.
 Nonetheless, the combination of these two structures defines a non-trivial structure of K\"ahler fibration on $\XXX \to \JJJ$, different from the one considered in Section \ref{ssec:potential}.

 In order to achieve our goal in this section, we will apply Theorem \ref{th:Kfib}.
-As we have seen in Lemma \ref{p:dbarAphi}, the integrability condition
+As we have seen in Proposition \ref{p:dbarAphi}, the integrability condition